meldridge/meldridge.github.io/about.md

 ### Newsletter

-I operate a newsletter containing information security news and analysis, with emails sent roughly weekly.
+I author a newsletter containing information security news and analysis, with emails sent roughly weekly.
 If you'd like to sign up, you can [subscribe here](http://eepurl.com/dlZTVv).

 ### Contact me